Disabled postgraduate researchers

-- If you disclosed a disability at the point of application, Disability Services will contact you via email before your arrival.
+- If you told us about your disability at the point of application, Disability Services will contact you via email before your arrival.

 - We will send you information about the support you may be entitled to and the sources of funding for that support.

 - You will be assigned a named Disability Coordinator who will coordinate your academic support requirements throughout your time at Leeds, in consultation with you and your academic department.

 As a disabled postgraduate researcher you may be entitled to apply for external disability funding to access some forms of disability support.

 - You can apply for The Disabled Students' Allowance (DSA) through your funding body.
 You can apply for DSA at any time and do not need to wait for a confirmed place.
 The process can take at least three months between application and final award so it’s a good idea to apply early.